GoogleCloudPlatform/df-ml-anomaly-detection/README.md

-# Network Anamoly Detection Pipeline using Dataflow and  BQ-ML
+# Network Anomaly Detection Pipeline using Dataflow and  BQ-ML
 A dataflow streaming pipeline to process large scale network security log data from GCS or PubSub and find outliers using K-Means clustering.
 In high level, this repo will walk you through following three areas:

 1. Aggregate Network logs in N-mins window.
 	- Fixed Window with After Processing time triggers
-	- Using schema infering to group by subnet and subscriberId and aggregate data.
+	- Using schema inferring to group by subnet and subscriberId and aggregate data.
 	- There are 4 types of aggregations (Min, Max, Avg and  Approximate Unique Count )
 	- Use N minutes intervals (FILE_LOAD) to batch insert to BQ in a partition & clustered table.
 2. Create K-Means Clustering model using BQ ML.